Pclackler/flat_map/README.md

   'milo::FlatMap' is intended to **help** with these issues.
 It cannot solve them.

-  *DISCLAIMER* I feel it important to note that any hash based map is likely **not** the right tool for RTOS/embedded or Low latency production environments.
+  *DISCLAIMER* It's worth mentioning despit this, any hash based lookup is likely **not** the right tool for RTOS/embedded or Low latency production environments :)

   ## Usage